 The Utah Engineers Council is a 501(c)(3) non-profit organization.

-We would like to thank Varian for their continued support.
+We would like to thank the following sponsors for their support of The Utah Engineers Council:

 If you have any questions about UEC or would like to make a donation, please contact us.
 We are currently looking for sponsors for our scholarlship fund as well as ongoing support for the UEC.
 We have different levels of sponsorship and your company would be recognized as a sponsor.
 We would love to hear from you.
 Click below for more information: